thunder/thunder_schema/documentation.md

 names are awkward and again very Drupal specific.
 In GraphQL 3 we have entityUuid instead of uuid and fieldMyField instead of just myField.
-Second, since field names are automatically generated out of the machine name, the API would change, as soon as you change machine name.
+Second, since field names are automatically generated out of the machine name, the API would change, as soon as you change the machine name.
 This sounds not very likely, and for actual fields it should not happen, but sometimes even plugin names are used to create the schema, and plugins could be exchanged (we had an example of a views-plugin, that was exchanged).

 Finally, routing with those automated APIs is very often a process that requires two requests, instead of one.
-Usually you just have some URL string, that could be a rout to a node, a user, a term or any other entity.
+Usually you just have some URL string, that could be a route to a node, a user, a term or any other entity.
 To get the actual data, you will have to do a route query first, to get the information on what kind of entity you are looking at (plus its ID), and then you would have to do a specific node, term or user query to get the actual page.

 # Basic Ideas

-We introduce three main interfaces for which cover all main data types used in Thunder.
+We introduce three main interfaces for which interfaces covering all main data types used in Thunder.

 1) Page
 2) Media
 3) Paragraph

-The page interface is for all Drupal entities that have a URL, in Thunder that could be nodes, terms, users and similar.
+The Page interface is for all Drupal entities that have a URL, in Thunder that could be nodes, terms, users and similar.
 This gives us the possibility to request a page from a route without knowing if it is an article or a channel for example.

-The Media Interface is for all media entities, and the Paragraph interface for all paragraph entities.
+The Media interface is for all media entities, and the Paragraph interface for all paragraph entities.

 As described above, we try to minimize references and keep fields as flat as possible - especially if the references are very Drupal specific.
 Also, Drupal specific field prefixes should be avoided, they make no sense for the frontend.

-One example would be the Image type, which is implementing the media interface.
+One example would be the Image type, which is implementing the Media interface.
 In Drupal, media entity fields are distributed between several entities, because the file entity does provide the basic file information, and the media entity adds more data fields to that, while referencing a file.
 Directly translated to a GraphQL API it would look similar to: